Dachshund Shedding

 Dachshunds have a moderate shedding level.
 Regular grooming keeps shedding manageable and your Dachshund's coat healthy.

-With a typical weight of 16-32 lbs and lifespan of 12-16 yrs, the Dachshund requires thoughtful care tailored to their specific breed characteristics.
-The Dachshund occupies a unique position among small breeds, weighing 16-32 lbs and carrying a temperament shaped by the hound group's heritage.
+Weighing around 16-32 lbs and lifespan of 12-16 yrs, the Dachshund has specific care needs shaped by its genetics and build.
+The Dachshund stands out among small breeds, weighing 16-32 lbs and carrying a temperament shaped by the hound group's heritage.

 Seasonal Changes

-The Dachshund occupies a unique position among small breeds, weighing 16-32 lbs and carrying a temperament shaped by the hound group's heritage.
+The Dachshund stands out among small breeds, weighing 16-32 lbs and carrying a temperament shaped by the hound group's heritage.
 Dachshunds with moderate energy levels strike a good balance between activity and relaxation.

 Best Brushes & Tools